joyqul/SA/README.md

     The x-axis means “time from now”.
 You can’t predict future, so the value should be negative.
     The CPU usage is appended to the log file every second.
 If you get “-n 60” it means you should draw the last 60 lines in the log file.

+#### gnuplot.cmd
+- Using gnuplot this tool to draw picture, and this file contains the command test.